movementlabsxyz/hyperplane/RULES.md

 ## General
 - Always consider the plan in PLAN.md
+- make an integration test that tests the overall protocol as we develop it.

 ## Code Style
 - Use `///` for public API docs, `//` for inline comments